 In mid-December, Santa and the Lions visit the Seniors living in SE Regional Rehab & Skilled Nursing Center on Lincoln St., to brighten up their holidays.
 Lion Elves are on hand to assist Santa in bringing gifts to all residents on the three floors and special unit at the Center.

-This is a FREE Lions event for kids 12 and under Bring your own gear or borrow ours.
+Last weekend in April - This is a FREE Lions event for kids 12 and under Bring your own gear or borrow ours.
 Prizes for All: Special prizes for most fish and longest fish!
 FREE hot dogs, chips, water, soda and coffee!!
 It all takes place at the Shovel Shop Pond on the Governor Ames Estate

 The Easton Lions sponsor the local Peace Poster contest in the Middle School.
 Young people – ages 11, 12 and 13 years old – are encouraged to express their visions of peace through art in the Lions International Peace Poster Contest.
 Lions clubs around the world proudly sponsor the contest in local schools and youth groups.
 The theme for 2017-18 is "The Future of Peace".